anattadesign/AnattaDesign-frontend-development-guidelines/css.md

 - Limit nesting to 1 level deep.
 Reassess any nesting more than 2 levels deep.
 This prevents overly-specific CSS selectors.

 - Avoid large numbers of nested rules.
 Break them up when readability starts to be affected.
-Preference to avoid nesting that spreads over more than 20 lines.
+It is preferable to avoid nesting that spreads over more than 20 lines.

 - Always place `@extend` statements on the first lines of a declaration block.

-- Where possible, group `@include` statements at the top of a declaration block, after any `@extend` statements.
+- Where possible, group `@include` statements at the top of a declaration block after any `@extend` statements.

 ```css
 .selector-1 {